Chapter 3: Cockroach Life Cycle

 - Brown-banded cockroach: Brown-banded nymphs molt up to eight times over the course of five to six months.
 After their last molt, they are ready to reproduce.
 It can take up to 276 days for a brown-banded cockroach to mature into an adult from the egg.
 Male adults can easily fly if they feel threatened.

 - Oriental cockroach: Oriental cockroach nymphs are most active in the spring and summer.
 An oriental cockroach will grow into an adult anywhere from 300 to 800 days from the egg.

 It may be a relief to learn that adult cockroaches don’t live for many years.
 However, they can contribute to their population substantially throughout their lifetimes.
 Here’s how long each type of cockroach typically lives for and a little bit about their adult life:

-- American cockroach: American cockroaches can live for up to a year.
+- American cockroach: The American cockroach lifespan is up to a year.
 Cold temperatures in the north keep them from reproducing rapidly, but their populations can grow to immense numbers if the conditions are right.
 American cockroaches can be found easily in city sewers and commercial buildings, and they’ll wander into homes to look for food or escape uncomfortable weather conditions.
 They can live in the same building as German cockroaches.

-- German cockroach: A German cockroach completes a life cycle in about three months.
+- German cockroach: A German cockroach lifespan is about three months.
 They will repeatedly reproduce during that time, producing a new generation around every 60 days.
-This can lead to thousands of ready-to-mate cockroaches, and ultimately, a population of millions within a year.
+This can lead to thousands of ready-to-mate cockroaches, and ultimately, a population growth of millions within a year.